I’ll be honest, when I first went vegan, I had no idea how baking could even work without eggs.

 2. To add moisture and fat.
 Eggs help add richness to baked good.

 3. As a binder.
 Eggs are sometimes used in recipes to hold things together and provide structure.
 Eggs are especially used as a binder in a lot of gluten-free recipes.

 My first tip, before I really begin, is to search for recipes that don’t call for any eggs in the first place.
-For example, if you want to replace the eggs in a cake, just search in google “classic vegan cake” and you’ll find tons of basic recipes that don’t use any specific egg replacements.
+For example, if you want to replace the eggs in a cake, just search in google “classic vegan cake” and you’ll find tons of basic recipes that don’t use any specific egg replacements, like flax meal.

 That’s what I do most of the time, because figuring out which egg replacer to use can be a hassle, and sometimes you don’t want to possibly ruin what you’re making.

-For example, my chocolate cake recipe is accidentally vegan, it uses oil to make it rich and baking soda and vinegar -which bakes out- as a leavening agent.
+For example, my chocolate cake recipe is accidentally vegan, it uses oil to make it rich and baking soda and vinegar as a leavening agent (the vinegar flavor bakes out).
 No eggs, but no one would be able to tell.

 Link to the full recipe here: https://wp.me/pasYJu-J

 Now to the main part of this post:

-There are many things that can be used to replace eggs in baking, but what you want to use can really depend on the recipe.
+There are many substitutes that can be used to replace eggs in baking, but which one you want to use can really depend on the recipe.

 For example, in brownies eggs are added for richness and as a binder.
 They can easily be replaced in most brownie recipes by using three tablespoons of peanut butter per egg being replaced.
 The fatty peanut butter will add richness & taste great in brownies.